 Make Sure it’s 100% Accurate

 People won’t come back to your website, much less buy what you are selling, unless they know that they can trust you.
-Never provide important information of your top of your head; research carefully to ensure that any statistics you quote are not only accurate but also up to date.
+Never provide important information of the top of your head; research carefully to ensure that any statistics you quote are not only accurate but also up to date.

 It is also important to never use hype or stretch the truth.
 You may think your product is the best for a particular task but don’t say it unless you can back it up with accurate statistics.